Home » 6 Tips to Increase Greenhouse Energy Efficiency

 Greenhouse agriculture is a big energy consumer, especially when it comes to growing in harsher climates.
-Though heating, lighting and ventilating will always be needed, but there are ways to reduce their footprint.
+Heating, lighting and ventilating will always be needed, but there are ways to reduce their footprint and increase energy efficiency.

 Greenhouse air is constantly modified, meaning energy is poured into it, to keep conditions optimal.
 So, it’s only logical that when this air leaves the perimeter, energy is lost.

-Finding and blocking leaks is an essential first step, whether it be a vent that isn’t completely sealed or a gap between panes.
+Finding and blocking leaks is an essential first step.
+This can include unsealed vents or gaps between panes.
 If the air finds a way out, energy is wasted and money is spent unnecessarily.

 Another step towards a tighter greenhouse environment is the use of insulation.
 This further decreases the air’s potential to escape with the all the energy invested into it.
-Though it may sound funny to a first-timer, a common form of insulation is specially designed bubble wrap.
+A common form of insulation is greenhouse-grade bubble wrap.

 Screens are essentially an extension of insulation, designed specifically for greenhouse ceilings.
 Whether you suffer from overheating during the day time, or heat runoff during the night, there is a screen for your needs.